AlterRSPS/Alter/README.md

 # What client do i use?
 * https://github.com/AlterRSPS/devious-client-rsps
-> [!WARNING]
-> Please ensure that the client is on Revision 222.
-This should be noted in the README.
-The latest changes have not yet been pushed.

 * ### Tools:
 * [CS2 Editor](https://github.com/blurite/cs2-editor), Big thanks to [Blurite Team](https://github.com/blurite) for maintaining such good tool.